MattSi47/dynamic-preambles/README.md

-# dynamic-preambles
+# Preamble-Defined Network Slicing
-Generating and testing preambles for comms systems
+Generating and testing preambles to slice a network at the physical layer